liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/04-customizing-liferay-services.markdown

 merely add a few print statements that are executed before the original service implementations are invoked.

 Now you're ready to build your project.
-Simply navigate to your project's root directory and run `gradle build`.
+Navigate to your project's root folder and run `gradle build`.
 The JAR file representing your portlet module is produced in your project's `build/libs` directory.
 If you followed the example in this tutorial, it should be called `com.liferay.docs.serviceoverride-1.0.jar`.

 To deploy your project, run this command from your project's root directory: